-Today the 2000 Act has many supplementary laws on the United Kingdom statute book, in particular\; the Anti-Terrorism Crime and Security Act 2001, passed in the weeks after 9/11; the Criminal Justice (International Cooperation) Act 2003; the Prevention of Terrorism Act 2005; the Terrorism Act 2006, giving effect to Tony Blair's declaration, shortly after the London attacks of 7/7, that "the rules of the game have changed"; the Counter-Terrorism Act 2008; the Terrorist Asset-Freezing Act 2010; the Terrorism Prevention and Investigation Measures Act 2011; Counter-Terrorism and Security Act 2015, Terrorist Offenders (Restriction of Early Release) Act 2020 and the Counter-Terrorism and Border Securities Act 2019.
+Today the 2000 Act has many supplementary laws on the United Kingdom statute book, in particular; the Anti-Terrorism Crime and Security Act 2001, passed in the weeks after 9/11; the Criminal Justice (International Cooperation) Act 2003; the Prevention of Terrorism Act 2005; the Terrorism Act 2006, giving effect to Tony Blair's declaration, shortly after the London attacks of 7/7, that "the rules of the game have changed"; the Counter-Terrorism Act 2008; the Terrorist Asset-Freezing Act 2010; the Terrorism Prevention and Investigation Measures Act 2011; the Counter-Terrorism and Security Act 2015, the Counter-Terrorism and Border Securities Act 2019, and the Terrorist Offenders (Restriction of Early Release) Act 2020.
 This report analyses the overall Terrorism and Counter-Terrorism (TACT) regime as political oppression.